wpilibsuite/frc-docs/source/docs/romi-robot/web-ui.rst

 .. note:: The Raspberry Pi must be in **Writable** mode for this section to work.

 The Romi WPILibPi image ships with the latest (at publication time) version of the Romi web service.
-To support upgrading to newer versions of the Romi web service, this section allows users to upload a pre-built bundle that can be obtained via the Romi web service `GitHub releases page <https://github.com/wpilibsuite/wpilib-ws-robot-romi/releases>`__.
+To support upgrading to newer versions of the Romi web service, this section allows users to upload a pre-built bundle that can be obtained via the Romi web service [GitHub releases page](https://github.com/wpilibsuite/wpilib-ws-robot-romi/releases).

 To perform an upgrade, download the appropriate .tgz file from the GitHub Releases page.
 Next, select the downloaded .tgz file and click :guilabel:`Save`.
 The updated web service bundle will be uploaded to the Raspberry Pi, and be installed.
 After a short moment, the Romi Status section should update itself with the latest version information.